Updated: December 20, 2024

 Cost of Living in Portugal Per Month

-The cost of living for a single person in Portugal is about €1,200 a month in Porto or Lisbon, and even less in smaller towns.
+The cost of living in Portugal for a single person is about €1,200 a month in Porto or Lisbon and even less in smaller towns or in lesser-known areas.
+For example, The cost of living in Guarda, a stunning city in Central Portugal, will be much more affordable than in Lisbon.
 With a higher income, you can live anywhere in Portugal with €3,000 a month, participate in various activities, go on weekend trips, and much more.

 Property Costs in Portugal

-When you relocate to a new country, the first priority is the accommodation.
-The expectation is to get a reasonable price, whether you rent or buy a property.
+When you relocate to a new country, the first priority is accommodation.
 In this section, we will provide you with costs related to buying a property, mortgages, and rent in Portugal.

 Housing costs

-The lower housing costs in Portugal make buying a property a better choice than taking something on rent.
+The lower housing costs in Portugal make buying a property a better choice than renting a property.
 In 2023, the average asking price for a property in the Lisbon Metropolitan Area is €4,061, while in the Porto Metropolitan Area, the average asking price for the property is €3,291.
 You will find properties in the center, north, and Alentejo regions of Portugal to be very affordable.
+Our Portugal House Prices guide offers a better overview of house prices across the country.
 However, before buying an apartment, do note that the average size of apartments in Portugal is smaller compared to the US.
 A 550-square-foot apartment is adequate for a single person or a couple.
 If you need three or four bedrooms, you can go for a 1,000-square-foot apartment, perfectly suitable for a small family.

-If you are looking into real estate terms and are unsure about what properties you should be considering or where to buy, you can contact Goldcrest.
-We have professionals with many years of experience, who can help you with your property purchase.
+If you are looking to buy property in Portugal, contact Goldcrest.
+We have professionals with many years of experience who can help you with your property purchase, from scouting out the perfect property through to property acquisition.

 Mortgages